Is the SAT Still Relevant? Here's What You Need to Know

 Experts believe that making the SAT optional will equalize the admission process, especially for applicants less privileged or accustomed to the SAT’s testing process.
 Now, you no longer have to worry that your inability to take the exam will negatively impact your college applications.

-One commonly seen example is that test-optional policies are considered fair for gifted students that need to improve at taking standardized tests.
+One commonly seen example is that test-optional policies are considered fair for gifted students who need to improve at taking standardized tests.
 Making SAT score submission a choice alleviates stress and adds more room for applicants to apply in their best environments.

 However, for students who can take and complete the test with little to no issues, college admissions experts encourage every student to take the SAT at least once as long as their conditions permit.